 The system bridges consumer VR hardware to research-grade robotics through a streaming pipeline optimized for low latency.

 The Quest runs a native Android app built with OpenXR that captures controller poses at 60 Hz.
-Rather than requiring external network infrastructure, the Quest itself runs an embedded MQTT broker—the robot subscribes directly to the headset’s IP address, keeping latency under 5ms on a local network.
+Rather than requiring external network infrastructure, the Quest itself runs an embedded MQTT broker.
+The robot subscribes directly to the headset’s IP address, keeping latency under 5ms on a local network.

 A key design choice: hand poses are streamed relative to the headset, not in world coordinates.
 This means if you turn your head, the robot still interprets your gestures from your perspective.
 You can look around freely without affecting control.